sonukumarug18/Face-Recognition-Using-MTCNN-and-FaceNet/README.md

-# Porject Title : Face Recognition using MTCNN and FaceNet
+# Project Title : Face Recognition using MTCNN and FaceNet

 1. Problem Statement-
     To identify or verify individuals based on their facial features captured in images.